JoeYao-bit/JoeYao-bit.github.io/content/about.md

 > What about me?

-As a PhD candidate specializing in robot systems, my passion lies in path planning.
+As a PhD candidate specializing in robot systems, my passion lies in fundalmental aspects in robotics.
 Previously, I worked as a robot algorithm engineer, where I designed navigation and localization systems for bipedal robots and automowers.

 > Education